-Research shows that 32% of brands will fulfill orders in a new country in 2022.
 Lean on a 3PL’s existing horde of international warehouses to reach global shoppers in less time, rather than opening up your own in popular warehousing locations with expensive leases.

 Take it from Noelle Taylor, senior marketing manager at Taylor Logistics, who says, “Partnering with a 3PL to handle warehouse management allows brands to focus more on what’s important—growing their business and delivering the best possible customer experience.

 “Committed 3PLs see their relationship with brands as a long-term partnership.
 As a result, they may be willing to invest in space, technology, and equipment to take your business to the next level.”